- All Topics

 "We have a filter that appears to have been in service for nearly two years without any indication of blocking.
 Is this normal?"

 While contaminant ingression varies according to environmental and production/maintenance activity, some filter manufacturers specify a life of six months.
 It is generally a good strategy to take an upstream and downstream particle count to ascertain if the filter is still working properly.
 If not, replace the element.
+Filters with a high dirt-holding capacity will last longer.

 Consider the maintenance history and try to establish an average life for previous elements, as this will give some indication if two years is abnormal.